Chat with us on WhatsApp!

 Beyond IP67: How Rugged Tablets Are Engineered for Drop, Vibration, and Corrosion Resistance

-While IP67 is often used as a benchmark for rugged devices, it only addresses dust and water resistance.
-In real-world industrial environments, tablets must withstand repeated drops, constant vibration, and even corrosive conditions.
-Without proper engineering redundancy, these factors can lead to frequent failures and increased maintenance costs.
+While IP67 is often treated as the benchmark for ruggedness, it only covers dust and water.
+In real-world industrial settings, a vehicle-grade rugged computing platform must survive repeated drops, constant vibration, and corrosive environments — and that takes engineering redundancy, not just a rating.

 Rugged tablet undergoing drop test on concrete surface demonstrating industrial durability engineering

-→ Key insight: Relying solely on IP ratings can be misleading when evaluating device durability.
+Key insight: Relying solely on IP ratings can be misleading when evaluating device durability.
+A truly industrial-grade tablet combines IP protection with MIL‑STD‑810H shock, vibration, and corrosion resistance.

 IP67 ≠ Drop Protection